Perućac lake: History

 The medieval necropolis of Mramorje is located near the lake.
 As one of the most important stećci complex in Serbia, it has been protected by the state as the Cultural Monument of Exceptional Importance.
 The necropolis originates rom the 1300s and the 1400s, and currently has 88 visible tombstones.
 All of them are plain, without ornaments, except for one which is decorated with a circle-shaped ornament.
 All stones are made of one white limestone block which weight 3 tons and more.
 They have been called mramorovi ("marble [blocks]"), hence the name of the locality.
 They are made in different shapes: slab, box, gable roof, slightly dressed rectangular stones, etc. Small scale exploration of the area was conducted in 2010 and the stone monuments were conserved in 2011.

 The lake was created by damming the Drina River and harnessing its flow to power the Bajina Bašta hydroelectric power station.
 The lake was named after the village of Perućac, close to the dam.

 The HPP Bajina Bašta, in Perućac village near Bajina Bašta, the second largest of its kind in Serbia, was built in 1966 as a result of a joint venture by Yugoslavian and Japanese companies.
-Between 1976-83 a reversible pumping station was built, which was the second phase of the project.
+Between 1976 and 1983 a reversible pumping station was built, which was the second phase of the project.
 Excess electrical power produced during the rain season was used to pump water from the lake to hilltop of the Tara mountain, some 600 metres above.
 To hold this water and serve as the reversible reservoir for the PS HPP Bajina Bašta plant, an artificial Zaovine Lake was created up in the mountains by damming the Beli Rzav river.

 During the summer days, Lake Perućac is the place where many of the residents of the surrounding area and the town of Bajina Bašta come to sunbathe, swim and fish.
+In the early 1970s, the pontoon beach was placed on the lake, near the dam.
+Due to the safety concerns, it has been closed in 2021.
+The annual boating event, the Drina Regatta, is held on the lake.